I am posting these reviews on behalf of my 5 year old Advit (Adu) for #KbcBookBingoJr (4-7 years).

 This is such a fun book to make some funny crazy mixed up animals!
 The book comes with panels – we just love to mix and match them and create our very own funny animals.
 This book is super for kids when they start blending letters and learn to make words!
 Fun and learning together.

-A picture boom with more than 40 pages- Harold and the Purple Crayon written by Crockett Johnson
+A picture book with more than 40 pages- Harold and the Purple Crayon written by Crockett Johnson

 Meet Harold, the little artist who decides to go on a perfect moonlit night.
 So he sets off with his purple crayon.
 This book is all about his imagination of how he is traveling through the night.
 Adu loves this book because he loves his pretend plays and feels Harold is just like him.